mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/23/day-277/">October 23, 2017</a></small></div>
-<p><strong>The EPA blocked three agency scientists from discussing climate change at a conference</strong>.
-The scientists contributed substantial material to a 400-page report about how climate change is affecting air and water temperatures, precipitation, sea level and fish in and around the Narragansett Bay estuary.
+<p><strong>The EPA blocked three agency scientists from discussing <a href="/trump-epa/">climate change</a> at a conference</strong>.
+The scientists contributed substantial material to a 400-page report about how <a href="/trump-epa/">climate change</a> is affecting air and water temperatures, precipitation, sea level and fish in and around the Narragansett Bay estuary.
 The EPA helped fund the report. (<a href="https://www.nytimes.com/2017/10/22/climate/epa-scientists.html">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/20/day-274/">October 20, 2017</a></small></div>
-<p><strong>The EPA removed from its website climate change resources</strong> that local governments used to address climate change, curb emissions, and devise strategies for adapting to weather extremes.
+<p><strong>The EPA removed from its website <a href="/trump-epa/">climate change</a> resources</strong> that local governments used to address <a href="/trump-epa/">climate change</a>, curb emissions, and devise strategies for adapting to weather extremes.
 An EPA spokesman said the resources have been archived and are available by searching through the agency’s archive. (<a href="https://www.nytimes.com/2017/10/20/climate/epa-climate-change.html">New York Times</a>)</p>